Andy Murray wins 1st ATP final since hip surgery

 Wawrinka stepped up again early in the third set and was twice a break ahead but once more Murray dug in, hitting back immediately both times.

 Murray saved two more break points at 4-4 to leave Wawrinka serving to stay in the match.
-When Wawrinka blazed a forehand well off target on Murray’s first match point, it was the former top-ranked Murray celebrating a remarkable comeback.
+When Wawrinka blazed a forehand well off target on the first match point, it was the former top-ranked Murray celebrating a remarkable comeback.

+Murray is now expected to take a break until the Davis Cup finals next month while he waits for the birth of his third child.

+“I’ll have three kids under 4 years old.
+I need to get on the road so we don’t get out of control,” Murray joked.
+“I’m excited for the third kid.
+My wife’s been a huge support for getting me back on the court and making me fight to keep playing.”

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports